jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

   // Node Header Members ... (elided)

   // Points to the memory location beyond the last key-value
-  // entry in the `start_` array.
+  // entry in the `entries_` array.
-  KeyValuePair* end_;
+  KeyValuePair* iter_end_;

   // Array containing key-value entries of unknown bound.
-  KeyValuePair start_[];
+  KeyValuePair entries_[];
 };
 ```

-If we had used `std::vector<KeyValuePair>` for the B+Tree node data it will result in indirection.
-The `std::vector` is a pointer to data which is stored in separate block of memory in another part of the heap memory.
-The memory layout of the B+Tree node is not going to be contiguous.

-Trying to access the node data will be significantly slower because of the pointer indirection.

-Following the pointer will increase cache misses, forcing the CPU to stall and wait for data to be fetched from main memory.
+Using a `std::vector<KeyValuePair>` for the node's entries would result in an indirection.
+This immediately fragments the memory layout.
+Attempting to access a node entry will be noticeably slower.
+The pointer indirection is costly: following the pointer increases the risk of a cache miss, forcing the CPU to stall and wait for the cache line to be fetched from main memory.

 A cache miss may cost hundreds of CPU cycles compared to just a few cycles for a cache hit.
-This latency cost adds up and is unacceptable for performance sensitive data structure implementations such as the B+Tree.
+This cumulative latency is unacceptable for any high-performance data structure.

-The struct hack or flexible array member prevents the pointer indirection.
+This technique avoids the pointer indirection and provides fine-grained control over memory layout.
 The node header and data are co-located in one continuous memory block.
 This layout is cache-friendly and will result in fewer cache misses.

 ## Raw Memory Buffer